 You may be amazed how much random trivia kids learn over the years, making them great competition for Trivial Pursuit!
 The 40th Anniversary edition is a great option for recent trivia.
 We also have the 2000s edition, which is also great fun!

 Sometimes the simplest of games are the best and Connect 4 has been one of the most popular board games of all time, despite its simplicity.
 This 2 player board game involves some quick thinking and problem solving as you aim to be the first person to get 4 of your colour in a row.

 We have a travel version of this game that we take on holidays and the kids love it.
 They also like making pretty patterns with it while playing solo.

 This fun board game using dice and chance is one all ages love.
 Yahtzee is certainly a game of luck and one that you do not need a lot of skill to play.

 The rules may be a little tricky for younger children, however, older children will enjoy the fun of probability with each throw of the dice.

 One of the most popular board games when I was growing up was Cluedo.
-We were lucky enough to have it in a few of our classrooms as kids.
+We were lucky enough to have the game board in a few of our classrooms as kids.
 During free play sessions, it was often the first thing to come out.

-This is a great game to play with kids as they get older and expand their vocabulary.
+This is a great game to play with older kids as they expand their vocabulary.
 Although it is just as fun with adults too!
 Try not to jump at the sound of the buzzer going off as time runs out…

 More Fun Family Board Games